Clos de l'Oratoire Saint-Emilion 2018 - Grand Cru Classé

 Wine rated (2022 guide) 15,5/20 (Good wine)

-A lively Merlot from the sands, the slightly muted nose reveals a peppery, slightly spicy, somewhat earthy power that lacks a little distinction.
-Quite easy, the palate has depth with fresh, frank tannins and good dynamics.
-A wine with valuable agility in this vintage.
+A lively Merlot from the sandy soils, the nose is slightly subdued, revealing a peppery, slightly spicy, and somewhat earthy intensity that lacks a touch of refinement.
+Quite approachable on the palate, it offers depth with fresh, crisp tannins and good structure.
+A wine of remarkable agility in this vintage.

 About the estate:

-Located on fairly sandy soil between Soutard, Balestard, and Dassault, Clos de l'Oratoire is undeniably less prestigious than the other two Saint-Émilion wines from the Neipperg stable, Canon-la-Gaffelière and La Mondotte.
-However, it also benefits from the agronomic efforts undertaken by the dashing Count Stefan.
-Its 13-hectare terroir is proving more difficult to convert to organic farming.
-Consistent and complete, if not complex, the wine impresses in its youth with its intensity and the comfortable roundness of its fruit, often blackcurrant, blackberry, and blueberry.
-It can surprise with age, as in the remarkable 2008 vintage.
+Located on fairly sandy soil between Soutard, Balestard, and Dassault, Clos de l'Oratoire is undeniably less prestigious than the other two Saint-Émilion crus in the Neipperg portfolio, Canon-la-Gaffelière and La Mondotte.
+However, it too benefits from the agronomic efforts undertaken by the dashing Count Stefan.
+Its 13-hectare terroir, however, proves more difficult to convert to organic farming.
+Consistent and well-rounded, if not complex, the wine in its youth impresses with its intensity and the comfortable roundness of its fruit, often black—blackcurrant, blackberry, and blueberry.
+It can surprise with age, as the remarkable 2008 vintage demonstrates.

 Vinous